 2004 saw Sacramento as the host again from July 9 to July 18.
 The Trials year had begun with the Men’s Marathon (Birmingham, Al.) on 7 February, followed 8 days later by the 50k walk in Chula Vista, Ca., while the Women’s Marathon took place in St Louis on 3 April.
 The ever present specter of drugs, and superb sprinting were the main features of the 2004 Trials.
 Daily attendance was down on 2000, with the total at 172,000.

-The preparation of a work on a major track topic is dependant on the assistance of many experts, and the following are to be thanked for their kind assistance: – Dave Johnson, Bill Mallon, Scott Davis, Jim Dunaway, Michael Harris [grandson of DeHart Hubbard], Garry Hill, Jeff Hollobaugh, Susan Hazzard, Glen McMiken, John Brant, Hal Bateman, Jack Shepard, Frank Zarnowski and the late Don Potts.
-Glen and Susan are to be thanked particularly for their help in improving the formatting since the 1996 edition, Garry for a detailed analysis of errors made when on a London visit, and DJ for a complete analysis of the book for factual and typographical errors.
+The preparation of a work on a major track topic is dependent on the assistance of many experts, and the following are to be thanked for their kind assistance: – Dave Johnson, Bill Mallon, the late Scott Davis, Jim Dunaway, Michael Harris [grandson of DeHart Hubbard], Garry Hill, Jeff Hollobaugh, Susan Hazzard, Glen McMiken, John Brant, Hal Bateman, Jack Shepard, Frank Zarnowski and the late Don Potts.
+John Rowland of Springfield, OR. supplied (in 2015) some interesting additional data for both 1912 and 1932.
+Garry is to be thanked particularly for a detailed analysis of errors made when on a London visit, Glen for his consistent help on index queries and lists, and DJ for a complete analysis of the book for factual and typographical errors.

-This is for all of those who’ve helped me over the years, particularly Roberto Quercetani, Garry Hill, Dave Johnson, Bob Hersh, Mel Watman, Peter Matthews, John Brant, Jack Shepard, Jiri Havlin, Scott Davis, Mike Kennedy, Pete Cava, Glen McMiken, and Sarah.
+This is for all of those who’ve helped me over the years, particularly Roberto Quercetani, E. Garry Hill, Dave Johnson, Bob Hersh, Mel Watman, Peter Matthews, John Brant, Jack Shepard, Jiří Havlín, Scott Davis, Mike Kennedy, Pete Cava, Sieg Lindstrom, Glen McMicken and Sarah.